Curriculum Committee Deadlines for 2018-19

 - a complete list of the program requirements (including, for existing programs, a description of the changes proposed)

-- any course additions, re-numberings, re-descriptions, or deletions associated with the program change/addition (i.e, please do not use the forms below to submit all the course changes associated with a program change; instead, please include them with the complete package.
+- any course additions, re-numberings, re-descriptions, or deletions associated with the program change/addition (i.e, please do not use the course change forms below to submit all the course changes associated with a program change; instead, please include them with the complete package.
 Please keep the guidelines for course descriptions in mind when adding or revising course descriptions related to a program change.

 - a consideration of how course and program changes will affect other programs and, if applicable, a description of the process used to inform and consult with those programs.